darkclow4/filament-chatbot/README.md

 ## Plugin API

-The plugin exposes fluent methods so you can control visibility, streaming mode, and the chatbot accent color directly from your panel provider.
+The plugin exposes fluent methods so you can control visibility, streaming mode, drag behavior, and the chatbot accent color directly from your panel provider.

 ```php
 use Darkclow4\FilamentChatbot\ChatbotPlugin;